 In Nebraska, a 32-year-old woman (1045927) had a positive at-home pregnancy test on Feb.
 4, the same day that she received the Moderna vaccine.
 Light vaginal bleeding and spotting began that night, and heavier bleeding began two days later.
 Lab tests on Feb.
 8, 10, and 18 showed declining blood human chorionic gonadotropin (hCG) levels, indicating that a miscarriage had occurred.
 In addition to bleeding, she also experienced severe abdominal and back pain that her doctor explained were related to the miscarriage.

 Another 32-year-old woman (958501), in Virginia, consulted with two obstetrician-gynecologist (OB-GYN) physicians as to whether she should receive the COVID-19 vaccine at eight weeks into her pregnancy.
 Both advised her to do so.
 After receiving the first Moderna vaccine dose on Jan.
 14, she did not immediately experience any complications or side effects.
 However, two days later, she began to feel stomach cramping and had vaginal bleeding.
 She consulted again with her OB-GYN doctor before suffering a miscarriage on Jan.
 19.

-According to nonprofit organization March of Dimes, a miscarriage is defined as a loss of pregnancy before 20 weeks into term and statistics for women who have confirmed pregnancy show approximately 10 to 15 percent will end in a miscarriage.
-By comparison, a stillbirth is defined as a loss of pregnancy after the 20 week mark, and affects about 1 in 160 births, according to the CDC.
+According to the nonprofit organization March of Dimes, a miscarriage is defined as a loss of pregnancy before 20 weeks into term, and statistics for women who have confirmed pregnancy show approximately 10 to 15 percent will end in a miscarriage.
+By comparison, stillbirth is defined as a loss of pregnancy after the 20-week mark, and affects about 1 in 160 births, according to the CDC.

 While VAERS reports do not directly link vaccines to adverse events, the temporal relationship demonstrated in the reports should prompt officials to probe further.